 Spend most of your time watching videos of cucumber-phobic cats, dancing cockatoos and scooter-riding dogs?
 Wish you could find more stories about heart-warming puppy rescues, kitties that wanna hug, or unlikely animal friends – the lion, tiger and bear?
 Forget lunch pics and gym vids… Crazy cat ladies, animal fanatics, pet owners (and, anyone in a boring job), your wish has been granted via the brand new Facebook News Feed.

 Facebook has rolled out a new functionality, possibly the biggest (and coolest) change to the News Feed so far, and lucky for us the testing starts in Australia first.
 This new update splits the News Feed into categories so you can choose to view stories on certain topics.
 For example: Sports, Music, Thoughts, Food, Travel, Politics… pffft, never mind any of those.
-Because there is a whole News Feed for ANIMALS and PETS! *insert excited cat emoji*
+Because there is a whole News Feed for ANIMALS and PETS! *insert excited cat emoji* And if you need digital marketing services for your vet clinic.
+We can help you to increase your online presence.

 Not only that, you can add your own niche News Feed categories if you want to get even more specific.
 Under Animals and Pets, it will ask for your favourites.
 Die-hard vegans, you can add ‘Animal Rights’… Veterinarians, you might want to add ‘Animal News’ or ‘Animal Facts’… or, just need some cheering up?
 Add ‘Funny Animals’.
 Facebook will then start filling it with content for you using a mixture of posts from Pages you have liked, friend’s posts, as well as content sourced from public posts elsewhere.